Out with IP, In with DNS for Security Operations

 DNS operates in plain text, there is no encryption or encoding.
-While this may be a bit disconcerting the privacy conscience, it is supremely helpful in security operations as correlation with more IP based and endpoint focused alerts and analytics are relatively intuitive.
+While this may be a bit disconcerting in regards to privacy, it is supremely helpful in security operations as correlation with more IP based and endpoint focused alerts and analytics are relatively intuitive.
 Integrating DNS logs in the SOC and building use cases and analytics around it increases the accuracy and fidelity of your SOC findings, decreases false positives, and decreases the number of alerts generated (particularly if the SOC moves from an IP to a DNS focus).

 Improving Security Operations